 - Remove from oven and cool for 10 minutes then serve.

-Peach Dump Cake – Loads of luscious fruit marry a warm, buttery cake for a sweet, effortless ending to any meal.
+- Dump it, bake it, enjoy it with a peach dump cake — loads of luscious peaches marry a warm, buttery cake for an effortless ending to any meal.

 Source: The Barefoot Contessa Cookbook